Contribute Loading...

 There are five fine trail destinations, all of them alpine passes, from Kirwin, three of which I personally know are reached by maintained trails (but the trails often become faint as they wind up and through the meadows above timberline).
 Maps show trails to the other two, but I have not hiked them and cannot attest to their upkeep.
 Be smart and carry a good topo map, compass, and sense of direction no matter what trail you take out here.

 Now for those I do know—- Bear Creek Pass, at 11,211’, requires about six miles of hiking to reach.
 Although the entire area has a wild, remote feel, it seemed the most so at Bear Creek Pass, where I felt about as far from the “civilized,” mechanized world as one could possibly be.
 East Fork Pass, at 11,171’, is about five miles from the trailhead, and the trail also passes a small, narrow gorge near treeline.
-Greybull Pass, my scenic favorite of the three, is just two miles from the trailhead.
+Greybull Pass, my scenic favorite of the three, is just three miles from the trailhead.
 Its elevation is about 11,480’.

 There was decent signage when I hiked in this area in 2001 and 2007, but I was glad to have a good map with me.
 Don’t count on good signage.
 And remember—the trails become faint in the meadows above treeline.
 Up there, the country is so big and open that it’s hard to get truly lost, but a good topo map and the ability to use it make a good insurance policy out here.